josheyr/shadowcopy/README.md

 # shadowcopy
-Shadowcopy allows you to easily create Volume Shadow Copies using WMI using golang.
+Shadowcopy allows you to easily create Volume Shadow Copies using WMI API in Golang.
 Tested on Windows 11

 ```go
 	shadowCopy, err := NewShadowCopy()